*This post may contain affiliate links. Please see my disclosure for more details!*

 All things cherry & chocolate

 For decoration, I piped swirls of buttercream around the top and filled the centre with kirsch-soaked cherries.
 Then I added a few fresh cherries for colour and finished it all off with dark chocolate curls, because what’s a Black Forest bake without even more chocolate?
+The contrast of colours and textures makes it look so inviting.

 A slice of black forest fudge cake